Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 How much internet traffic do major cloud providers handle in 2026?

-In Q1 2026, the Big Three cloud providers handle 7.57% of all global internet traffic.
-AWS leads at 3.40%, followed by Google at 2.55% and Microsoft at 1.61%.
-When you include Meta (1.62%), Akamai (1.12%), and Hetzner (1.07%), cloud and cloud-adjacent infrastructure carries over 11% of global traffic.
-In North America specifically, the Big Three handle 16.69% of traffic, nearly 1 in 6 bytes.
+In Q1 2026, the Big Three carry 7.57% of all global internet traffic.
+AWS leads at 3.40%, Google at 2.55%, Microsoft at 1.61%.
+Add Meta (1.62%), Akamai (1.12%), and Hetzner (1.07%) and the extended cloud ecosystem clears 11% of global traffic.
+North America alone: 16.69%, nearly 1 in 6 bytes.

 What is the difference between cloud revenue share and traffic share?